 In order to access MCAD servers from a Windows computer, you'll need to install and use a program called an SFTP client.
-We recommend the use of the free program FileZilla.
-FileZilla can be downloaded here.
+We recommend the use of the free program WinSCP.
+WinSCP can be downloaded here.

 SFTP, or Secure File Transfer Protocol, enables secure file transfer capabilities between two networked hosts.
 This allows MCAD students, faculty and staff to access and upload files to MCAD servers from non-Apple computers.
 If you're on an Apple computer, you don't need an SFTP client to access MCAD servers - you can simply use our standard instructions for connecting to a server from a Mac.

-Using the steps below, the following servers can all be accessed from the FileZilla application:
+Using the steps below, the following servers can all be accessed from the WinSCP application:

 To connect to an MCAD server,

-- Open FileZilla.
-This will bring up the Login window.
+- Open WinSCP, and this will bring up the Login window by default.

-- In the User field, enter your MCAD username (first initial last name).
+- In the User name field, enter your MCAD username (first initial last name).

 - In the Password field, enter your MCAD login password (same as for your email).

 - You should now be connected.
 On the right side of the window you'll see a list of folders on the server.
-You can open folders for which you have permission and drag and drop files to transfer data between your computer and the server.
+You can open folders for which you have permission and drag and drop files from the left hand pane to the right to transfer data between your computer and the server.